What is the Disabled Children's Register?

 How do I sign up?

-All you need to do is click the Create/edit a Disabled Children's Register record button below.
+All you need to do is click the ‘Sign In / Register to create a record’ button below.
 Once registered on the site, you can then "Sign In" and add your child / young person to the Disabled Children's Register.